 Transcendental Meditation (TM)

-This type of meditation is practiced to help a person avoid distracting thoughts and thus promote a state of relaxed awareness.
-During this meditative practice, an individual sits in a comfortable position with their eyes closed and silently repeats a mantra.
+Transcendental meditation is practiced to help a person avoid distracting thoughts and promote a state of relaxed awareness.
+This meditative practice involves sitting in a comfortable position with your eyes closed and silently repeating a mantra.
 This is similar to mantra meditation, but the mantra is meant to be meaningless and used simply to “channel a silent, stable, quiet realm.”1

 Loving-Kindness Meditation